0xPlaygrounds/jupyter-stacks-subgrounds/README.md

 # Jupyter Stacks - Datascience Image

+🛑🛑This is an experimental repository.
+It might change or be deleted without notice!🛑🛑

 This repository contains a Dockerfile that simply pulls from the [Jupyter Stacks Datascience Image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook).
 It is meant to prototype Binder functionality that separates the environment